WSU-kduncan/ceg3120-oneal43/Projects/Project0/git-guide.md

   - Contains all information that is necessary for the project and all information relating to commits, remote repository address, etc.
   - `ls -a`
 - .gitignore file
-  - Let git know that it should ignore certain files and not track them
+  - Lets git know that it should ignore certain files and not track them
   - Files that should be ignored:
     - Log files
     - Files with API keys/secrets, credentials, or sensitive information